-JESS: How are you getting on with your art project, Tom?
-TOM: OK.
+JESS: How are you getting on with your art project, Tom? том: OK.
 Like, they gave us the theme of birds to base our project on, and I'm not really all that interested in wildlife.
 But I'm starting to get into it.
 I've pretty well finished the introductory stage.
-004/000 JESS: do have in triton and gave as an arese harasette than actions of the same Q21/Q22 websites to look at, I was really put off, but the more I read, the more interested got.
-TOM: Me too.
-I found I could research so many different aspects of birds in art - colour, IEOO' movement, texture.
+JESS: So have I. When they gave us all those handouts with details of books and Q21 1/Q22 websites to look at, I was really put off, but the more I read, the more interested l got. том: Me too.
+I found I could research so many different aspects of birds in art - colour, movement, texture.
 So I was looking forward to the Bird Park visit.
-What a letdown!
-It poured with rain and we hardly saw a single bird.
-Much less Q21/Q22 JESS: use than the trip to the Natural History Museum.
-QZIIQZZ TOM: Yeah.
+JESS: 1/Q22 use than the trip to the Natural History Museum. том: Yeah.
 I liked all the stuff about evolution there.
-The workshop sessions with TOWI.
-Dr Fletcher were good too, especially the brainstorming sessions.
+The workshop sessions with Dr Fletcher were good too, especially the brainstorming sessions.
 JESS: I missed those because I was ill.
-I wish we could've seen the projects last year's 0200. students did.
-TOM: Mm.
+I wish we could've seen the projects last year's students did. том: Mm.
 I suppose they want us to do our own thing, not copy.
-JESS: Have you drafted your proposal yet?
-TOM: Yes, but I haven't handed it in.
+JESS: Have you drafted your proposal yet? том: Yes, but I haven't handed it in.
 I need to amend some parts.
-I've realised the notes from my research are almost all just descriptions, I haven't actually Q23/Q24 evaluated anything.
+I've realised the notes from my research are almost all just descriptions, I haven't actually Q23 3/Q24 evaluated anything.
 So I'll have to fix that.
 JESS: Oh, I didn't know we had to do that.
 I'll have to look at that too.
-Did you do a timeline for the project?
-TOM: Yes, and a mind map.
+Did you do a timeline for the project? том: Yes, and a mind map.
 JESS: Yeah, so did I. I quite enjoyed that.
 But it was hard having to explain the basis for my decisions in my action plan.